In my previous article, How to post on Reddit, we’ve scratched the surface on what Reddit Karma is.

 Some communities also have a minimum Karma requirement before users are allowed to post content.
 E.g /r/video requires 10 post & comment Karma.
 It’s not really difficult to achieve and is a good way to counter spam.

 If you wish to promote products or content, a high Karma account has higher chances of pulling it off compared to accounts with low or zero Karma.
 Don’t have enough time to grow a high Karma account?
 You can buy one instead.
+Don’t want to buy an account?
+Buy Reddit upvotes instead.
 Be mindful of Reddit’s rules though since even high Karma and aged accounts can still get suspended.

 How to gain Karma effectively

 - Visit or subscribe to subreddits that have more than 1 million subscribers or more than 10,000 online members at a time such as r/AskReddit, r/funny, r/gaming, r/pics, r/worldnews, r/todayilearned, etc. Check the Reddit list for statistics on the most active/visited communities.